practicalli/clojure/concepts/features.md

   Using `atoms` or `refs` in clojure you can have mutable data.
 Changes are done safely within Software Transactional Memory (STM), like having an in-memory ACID database managing access

-## Extend the langugage with Macros
+## Extend the language with Macros

   Clojure uses macros